New second-order optimality conditions in sub-Riemannian Geometry: The main result and its discussion

-\paragraph{Discussion of the main result} \begin{remark} Let us briefly discuss some consequences of Thm~\ref{thm:optimal_deg_2}. \begin{enumerate}[(i)] \item If $a_2(t)\neq 0$ then \eqref{eqn:xi_u_1} gives us an algebraic equation for the controls $u_i(t)$ (and thus an ODE for the trajectory).
-Since both $a_2(t)$, and $\xi(t)$ are maps of bounded variation, and $X_i\big|_{q(t)}$ shares the same regularity as $q(t)$, we can only conclude that $u_i(t)$'s are functions of bounded variation. \textbf{If, however, the time-regularity of the minimal 2-jet in Thm~\ref{thm:properties_of_Q} could be improved, we could also improve the regularity of the controls, and thus the SR geodesic.} \item Regardless of the value of $a_2(t)$, equations \eqref{eqn:xi_u_1}-\eqref{eqn:Phi_b_1} imply \emph{Goh conditions}.
-The derivation is done by the same argument as in remark following the proof of Thm~\ref{thm:optimality_coinditions_adapted}.
-Put $\bb{1}=X_j$ in \eqref{eqn:Phi_b_1} ($\bb{1}=X_j$ can always be) to get
+\paragraph{Problem of regularity} Observe that if $\xi(t)$ and/or $a_2(t)$ are non-zero (we shall call $q(t)$ a \emph{2-normal extremal} in such a situation -- see the next paragraph), then at least one of equations \eqref{eqn:xi_u_1}--\eqref{eqn:Phi_b_1} gives us an algebraic equation for the controls $u_i(t)$ (and thus an ODE for the trajectory) expressed by means of the data of Theorem~\ref{thm:optimal_deg_2}.

+Since all $a_2(t)$, $\xi(t)$, and $\Pp(t)$ are maps of bounded variation, and $X_i\big|_{q(t)}$ shares the same regularity as $q(t)$, we can only conclude that in such a situation $u_i(t)$'s are functions of bounded variation. \textbf{If, however, the time-regularity of quadratic map $\PP(t)$ could be improved, we could also improve the regularity of the controls, and thus the SR geodesic.} Recall that maps $\PP(t)$ are defined as solutions of a certain optimization problem (Bellmann value function to be more precise -- we shall discuss that in detail in Subsection~\ref{ssec:char_ocp}).
+Therefore the question whether 2-normal extremals are smooth boils down to an other regularity question in optimal control theory.
+I was personally unable to get any general results in this direction (yet some more specific ones are collected in Section~\ref{sec:suplementary}), but perhaps someone more experienced in optimal control theory could solve this problem.